trueheart78/trueheart78.com/games.md

 ## :rocket: Jettisoned

 1. Divinity: Original Sin (PS4)
-   - It's a good game, not a great game.
+   * It's a good game, not a great game.
-   - In the time it will take me to play through, I could play 2+ great games.
+   * In the time it will take me to play through, I could play 2+ great games.
+1. Dark Souls III (PS4) [Naked Dagger Challenge Runs](/naked-dagger/)
+   * One last battle to master: Soul of Cinder :fire:
+   * I may come back one day...
+1. Titanfall 2 (PS4) [6.5hr est]
+   * I'm literally never going to get to this.
+1. Assassin's Creed: Syndicate (PS4) [40.5hr est]
+   * With Origins being awesome and Odyssey around the corner, it's time to let it go.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>